GoogleContainerTools/kpt-functions-catalog/examples/runtime/starlark/inline/README.md

-# Starlark Inline Example
+# starlark: Inline Example

+## Overview

-In this example, we are going to demonstrate how to execute a starlark script in starlark function against the input KRM resources to update or validate them.
+In this example, we are going to demonstrate how to use the starlark function with an inline starlark script as function configuration.

-The starlark script is provided inline in the function configuration like below:
+We are going to use the following function configuration:

 ```
-apiVersion: fn.kpt.dev/v1beta1
+apiVersion: fn.kpt.dev/v1alpha1
-kind: StarlarkFunction
+kind: StarlarkRun
 metadata:
   ...
 source: |